 Airlie beach & the whitsunday islands in QLD, Gold coast has theme parks with rides of all kinds & attractions south of Goldcoast is Ballina/Byron, Port maquarie all the way down to Sydney are beautiful beaches & scenery but more populated & very crowded during holiday season & summer.

 Sydney is fantastic city with almost anything & everything including Harbour bridge (do the bridge climb) boat cruises, great food & restaurants, nightlife but bit expensive (nicer suburbs are Many and northern beaches up to pam beach and then the eastern suburbs-the famous Bondi beach and coogee.

 Biggest problem is Australia is so big and there is so much to do depending on what you're into you will need at least 4 weeks just to see the absolute minimum from Brisbane in QLD to Sydney in NSW

 Let me know what youre into and maybe i can help further!

-Hope this helps almost 8 years ago
+Hope this helps about 8 years ago

 Sorry that should say Manly to Palm beach!